 We tested these headphones using these test settings.
 Our results are only valid with these settings.

 The HyperX Cloud Stinger S have a poor noise isolation performance.
 They don't reduce any noise in the bass range, so you hear bass-heavy sounds like bus and plane engines.
 They do a slightly better job with higher frequency sounds like speech or AC units, but they can't fully block these noises.
+Consider the Cooler Master MH751 if you're looking for gaming headphones that can block out a little more ambient noise, especially in the mid and treble ranges.

 The HyperX Cloud Stinger S have a decent leakage performance.
 They leak a bit of noise in the mid-range, but it falls below the noise floor of an average office and shouldn't be too noticeable unless you listen to your music at louder volumes.